Journeyman Hair Stylist Linda Flowers

 What’s your secret to creating that base?

 Flowers: It goes back to hair salons experience during the ’80s when hair was big.
 Understanding hair direction, on base, off base, over direction and all the other methods you learn in school.
 I remember the old gals would come in to get their hair set and I would hide, thinking I would never use those skills.
 When I got into film, I realized how important hair-setting skills are.
-I create a good base using the right combination of products and roller setting, curl ironing, pin curling or finger waving techniques.
+I create a good base using the right combination of products, using some of the best hair rollers on different roller settings, curl ironing, pin curling or finger waving techniques.

 What did you do before becoming a hair stylist?